-Companies often undergo a reverse stock split to avoid becoming delisted on an exchange.
-When a company is delisted from an exchange, it means that the company’s stock would no longer be traded on that exchange.
+Companies often undergo a reverse stock split to avoid delisting on an exchange.
+When a company is delisted from an exchange, its stock will no longer be traded on that exchange.
 Becoming delisted often has significant negative repercussions for a company.
-A reverse stock split allows companies to potentially avoid this fate by increasing their per-share price.
+A reverse stock split allows companies to avoid this fate by increasing their per-share price.

-If a company has recently had a reverse stock split, this is often not a good sign.
-Splits don’t impact the company’s value, but a price that’s dropped low enough to potentially have the company delisted is a red flag.
+If a company has recently had a reverse stock split, this is often not good.
+Splits don’t impact the company’s value, but a price that’s dropped low enough to have the company potentially delisted is a red flag.

 The company may turn its performance around, but if a company has recently undergone a reverse stock split, you may want to think twice before investing.
 At the very least, you should review the company’s plan for improving performance to see if the plan is sound.

 Is Stock Splitting Still Necessary?

 One of the most touted benefits of stock splits is, as we discussed previously, that they make stocks more accessible to investors.
 But trading today has changed to make stock splitting seem less necessary.

 First of all, it used to be that buying anything less than 100 shares, which is referred to as a round lot, was not ideal since execution trades on anything less than a round lot cost more, but that’s no longer the case.
 Even if you were willing to pay more in execution costs, individual investors still needed to afford one share, but this is also changing.